GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 1. In the GCP Console, open [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).

-1. From the list of applications choose your application installation.
+1. From the list of applications, choose your application installation.

 1. On the Application Details page, click **Delete**.